PuruVJ/neodrag/packages/svelte/README.md

 OFC, this library doesn't go fully **Controlled**.
 The user can still drag it around even when `position` is set.

 So, when you change `position`, the element position changes.
 However, when the element is dragged by user interaction, `position` is not changed.
 This is done intentionally, as two-way data binding here isn't possible and also will lead to unexpected behavior.
-To keep the `position` variable up to date, use the `on:svelte-drag` event to keep your state up to date to the draggable's internal state.
+To keep the `position` variable up to date, use the `on:neodrag` event to keep your state up to date to the draggable's internal state.

 To have it be strictly **Controlled**, meaning it can only be moved programmatically, add the `disabled` option to your draggable element's config